lime-j/DeepFSPIS/README.md

 Currently, we have released the inference code of DeepFSPIS.
 (My training code is messy, will release after refactoring.)

+The released checkpoints are trained with BSDS500 Train-set and the first 5000 image (in the ascending alphabetical order of their filename) from MS-COCO.

 ### Dependencies

 ```